-You know, I think photos and video are very important in wine and food marketing.
-There’re over 1 Billion users on Instagram, with 100 Millions post shared every day by 500 Million users; 400 Millions of them use also the Instagram Stories and over 120 Millions are Millennials.
+Photos and video are very important in wine and food marketing.
+There’re over 1 Billion users on Instagram, with 95 Millions post shared every day by 500 Million users; 400 Millions of them use also the Instagram Stories and over 120 Millions are Millennials.
 Many news are introduced since it creation, like music in Stories and IG TV.

 Here, there’re 5 hints to use Instagram for Food and Wine market sector.

-The important thing is to establish a main thrust, a key idea for your brand to make you unique in the landscape of your competitors.
-Instagram introduced the Nametag, a kind of customizable badge useful to print in advertising or banner.
-Use them to promote your brand.
+You have to establish a key idea for your brand to make you unique in the landscape of your competitors.

 Photos must be high quality.
 Yes, your followers look at your pics with their smartphone, but I’m not speaking of technical quality, but artistical one: your photos must look nice, good, and broadcasts the care you put in your business.
 If you’ve a restaurant, place your dishes in a well done table, with background shade matching the food’s color.
 In a wine shop, dispose your bottle for wine type order, all sparking wine for example, or show yourself while you’re pouring a bottle.
 Show your grapes during the harvest with people amongst the rows; the barrels or barriques are a good subject, but remember to use light or filter.
 And, ever, show your logo or a bottle of your wine.